LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ## 📂 Data Collection
 ### Objective
-To find relevant telecom customer data that includes whether or not the customer has churned.
+Find relevant telecom customer data that includes whether or not the customer has churned.

 ### Process
 - Searched for telecom datasets.